turbot/tailpipe-plugin-nginx/README.md

 Pre-built dashboards and detections for the Nginx plugin are available in [Powerpipe](https://powerpipe.io) mods, helping you monitor and analyze activity across your Nginx servers.

-For example, the [Nginx Access Log Detections mod](https://hub.powerpipe.io/mods/turbot/tailpipe-mod-nginx-access-log-detections) scans your Nginx access logs for anomalies, such as a high number of failed login attempts.
+For example, the [Nginx Access Log Detections mod](https://hub.powerpipe.io/mods/turbot/tailpipe-mod-nginx-access-log-detections) scans your Nginx access logs for anomalies, such as sql injestion attacks on your web application.

 Dashboards and detections are [open source](https://github.com/topics/tailpipe-mod), allowing easy customization and collaboration.